 He also learned how to pass mandatory drug tests while using.
 Substituting someone else's urine for his own was the preferred method several years ago.
 He was on probation for 18 months after his first arrest.
 He used it the entire time.
 It's harder now to hide a drug test than it was a few years ago.
 Still, addicts find ways.

 The reason forced rehab rarely works – if the addict isn't ready, it won't last.
 Even when they are ready, it's a journey full of obstacles (translation- life) that they self-medicated their way around for years.

 Addiction Recovery for Parents

 If we allow ourselves to get pulled into their mess, the consequences for us can be dire.
 Dealing with addiction puts stress on a marriage.
 It breaks up many marriages.
 It causes emotional, mental, and physical health problems.
-The weight of walking the addiction path with our sons and daughters causes depression, high blood pressure, anxiety attacks, and has other health consequences as well.
+The weight of walking the addiction path with our sons and daughters causes depression, high blood pressure, anxiety attacks, and other health consequences.
 It can lead to us self-medicating to numb our pain.
 The two most common forms of self-medication are food and alcohol.
 Drinking and overeating have their own sets of health problems.

 The Moment of Truth